 GDP grows at softest pace since Q4 2020 in Q1 2023

-GDP growth slowed markedly to 2.2% year on year in the fourth quarter, from 4.2% in the third quarter.
-Q4’s reading marked the softest expansion since Q1 2021.
+GDP growth lost momentum, falling to 0.1% year on year in the first quarter from 2.1% in the fourth quarter of last year.
+Q1’s reading marked the softest expansion since Q4 2020.

 |Government Consumption (ann. var. %)||3.4||3.0||3.2||13.0||3.7|